TraekWells/personal-site/content/blog/moving-from-wordpress-to-forestry.md

 ### Schedule Posts

 It would be amazing if there was a built-in way of scheduling posts to go out.
 Currently, I set a `draft` boolean and a `publishedDate` in my post's front-matter and when I'm fetching my content, I only fetch and display content that has `draft: false`.
-I'm sure I could find a way to programmatically check if the `publishedDate` matches the current date.. but having it be built-in would be tremendous.
+I'm sure I could find a way to do this programmatically, but having the option built-in would be fantastic.

 ### Recognize Drafts in More Static Site Generators